LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### Low-Field MRI

 Low-field magnetic resonance imaging (low-field (+mri)) is a (+mri) technique that operates at a lower magnetic field strength compared to conventional high-field (+mri) scanners.
-Typically, the magnetic field in low-field MRI systems between `0.1T` and `0.3T` compared to the usual `1.5T` to `3T` and above in high-field (+mri) scanners.[@Hori2021-pt]
+Typically, the magnetic field in low-field MRI systems between `0.1T` and `0.3T` compared to the usual `1.5T` to `3T` and above in high-field (+mri) scanners [@Hori2021-pt].

 This technology is used in medical imaging as well as in preclinical research.
 The main advantage of low-field MRI is the improved imaging of soft tissues, especially when examining joints and muscles.
-It also offers more cost-effective alternatives to high-field MRI systems.[@Hori2021-pt]
+It also offers more cost-effective alternatives to high-field MRI systems [@Hori2021-pt].

 ### Magnet System

-* hinzugügen bei  lowmir werden durch die geringe feldstärkre oft permanentmagnet systeme eingesetzt.
-* typische konstruktionen sind dabei hallbach arrays
+%%Example_hallbach_ring_magnet_with_cutouts_for_eight_cubical_permanent_magnets.png%%

+Halbach ring magnets [@Halbach1980DesignOP] have become a common design for low field (+mri) and (+nmr) systems [@cmr.a.20165].

+They have the ability to generate extremely homogeneous magnetic flux densities, produce virtually no stray fields and are particularly attractive for larger magnets as their design has the best flux-to-mass ratio [@Wickenbrock_2021].

+A halbach ring of this type is usually based on a ring with permanent magnets arranged in a circle.
+The graphic \ref{Example_hallbach_ring_magnet_with_cutouts_for_eight_cubical_permanent_magnets.png} shows an example (+cad) model of such a ring, in which in this case eight cubic `12x12x12mm`  magnets are embedded to generate homogeneous magnetic flux densities of around `20mT`.

+The homogeneity in this configuration depends, among other things, on the following aspects:

+* **Material**

+  The magnetic properties of a material influence the generated field strength.
+  Different materials have different magnetic susceptibilities.

+* **Magnetization**

+  The orientation of the magnetic moments in the material influences the field strength.
+  A higher magnetization leads to a stronger field strength.

+* **Temperature**

+  Temperature can influence the magnetic properties of a material.
+  The magnetization of some materials decreases with increasing temperature.

+* **Manufacturing process**

+  The manufacturing process can influence the magnetic properties of the material.
+  This is dependent on the purity of the starting materials used and the processing methods.
+  There may also be deviations in field strength if different magnets from different production batches are compared.

+These aspects can also be applied to individual magnets.
+As a result, this also complicates the effect on the structure of a Halbach ring magnet.
+If these are joined together to form a ring, positioning tolerances are also added.

+In order to compensate for inhomogeneities in a finished system, there are various so-called shimming procedures which further improve homogeneity after the system has been assembled.

 ### Shimming Procedure

 The shimming process is a crucial step in magnetic resonance imaging (+mri) to ensure homogeneous magnetic fields for precise imaging.
 Shimming corrects irregularities in the static magnetic field that can be caused by external influences or internal system errors.
-This process optimizes field homogeneity, which is crucial for high-resolution and artifact-free images.[@10.3389/fphy.2021.704566]
+This process optimizes field homogeneity, which is crucial for high-resolution and artifact-free images [@10.3389/fphy.2021.704566].

 The sources for the shimming process can be hardware and software based.
 Hardware shimming involves the use of gradient and radio frequency coils that are specifically placed to align the magnetic field.
-Software shimming, on the other hand, uses algorithms to adjust the control parameters of the (+mri) system and improve homogeneity.[@10.3389/fphy.2021.704566]
+Software shimming, on the other hand, uses algorithms to adjust the control parameters of the (+mri) system and improve homogeneity [@10.3389/fphy.2021.704566].

 In this work, reference is made exclusively to the hardware shim process.
-Since this project is to be used in the future to construct a low-field (+mri) B0 field magnet from permanent magnets.
+Since this project is to be used in the future to construct a low-field (+mri) field magnet from permanent magnets.

 ### Charakterisation of Permanent Magnets

-* durch fabrikatio von permantentmagneten kann es zu abweichungen kommen*
-* vorallem wenn diese >N45 klassifikation sind
-* es gibt temperaturkompensierte Magnetene welche teuer sind

-* deswegen gibt es den ansatz zur vermessung
-* 1. per algorithmus können diese dann aussortiert werden
-* 2. oder position bzw rotation angepasst werden um irregualtritie welche von anderen magneten ausgehen auszucanceln

-* zeigt ansätzte einfacher magnet vermesseungen [@Wickenbrock_2021]

-* contruction of hallbach ringe [@cmr.a.20165]
+The shimming process described describes how, after the field magnet has been set up, if the homogeneous magnetic flux densities are not sufficient, these can be adjusted manually by means of adjustments to the setup or, if the hardware allows it, by software.
+In addition, the causes that cause the inhomogeneity, the output permanent magnet, are also known.

+As a result, there is the possibility of using the shimming process or checking the permanent magnets used in advance before they are used in a Hallbach configuration.

+There are two ways of using the data from the magnets that were previously measured:

+* By using binning or sorting algorithms to filter for the most similar magnets
+* Adjustment of the rotation and position within the Hallbach configuration

+[@Wickenbrock_2021]

 ## State of the Art